crmackay/med.hbsgrupos.org/documents/meetings/2014-02-08-batey-symposium/index.md

 ## Videos and Presentations

-*nb - the presentations have not been posted yet, but they will be up soon*

 |                                Title                                 |         Presenter(s)          |                                                     |
 |----------------------------------------------------------------------|-------------------------------|-----------------------------------------------------|
 | The Goals for Collaboration                                          | Lawrence Loh                  | [Video](http://youtu.be/5Ea75eJ3KdU)                |